BillySouthern/Zoning-analysis/README.md

 # Zoning-analysis
-Data prep, exploration and analysis and zoning maps.
+Data prep, exploration, and analysis of zoning data.